Online exhibition |

 Nowadays, Smyrna is famous by the Turkish name of Izmir and the majority of the inhabitants are Turks.

-On September 2012 the Armenian Genocide Museum-Institute is organizing International Conference and a temporary exhibition dedicated to the 90th anniversary of Smyrna Disaster displaying Smyrna Fire in the unique photographs and movies.
+On September 2012 the Armenian Genocide Museum-Institute hosted a scientific session and a temporary exhibition dedicated to the 90th anniversary of Smyrna Disaster displaying Smyrna Fire in the unique photographs and movies.

 Armenian Mesropyan Boys College in Smyrna